josejorgeruiz/KnowledgeBase/Glossary.md

 The Architecture of Work describes how organizations design and align borders of delegation, escalation, and autonomy to distribute complexity, control, and judgment.
 It clarifies who holds which decisions, under what authorization and approvals, so work remains safe, stretching, and coherent across levels, horizons, and evolving conditions, supporting capability-alignment, trust, renewal.
 **Spanish: Arquitectura del Trabajo**
 ## Appreciation
-Appreciation is a qualitative, interpretive judgment that understands and values how an individual makes sense of complexity over longer time spans.
-It estimates current and emerging levels of capability, anticipates transition points, and informs role fit and development, without scores or pass/fail, honoring dignity, context, evolving potential, and growth continuously.
+A qualitative, interpretive judgment that articulates the value, significance, or maturation of a person, team, work product, or system in context and over time.
+It synthesizes patterns (e.g., capability, contribution, craft, judgment, impact, trajectory) without scoring or comparative ranking, and is used to guide wise stewardship decisions (support, development, placement, investment, pacing) while preserving dignity.
 **Spanish: Apreciación**
 ## Assessment
 Assessment is a structured process for gathering information about an individual’s personality, behavior, thinking patterns, abilities, or skills.
-It is diagnostic rather than judgmental, aimed at understanding the current state and future ability and capacity.
+It is diagnostic rather than judgmental, aimed at understanding the current state of ability, skills, and behavior, and the patterns that indicate emerging capability and capacity over time.
 Assessment informs decisions, guides development, and supports alignment without assigning value, making comparisons, or determining outcomes.
 **Spanish: Valorización**
 ## Autonomy Paradox
 The Autonomy Paradox describes the tension between the human desire for freedom and the simultaneous need for structure and certainty.
 Too much control stifles creativity, while unlimited freedom creates disorientation.
 Effective leadership balances autonomy with clarity, enabling individuals and organizations to thrive in environments that demand both safety and stretch.